blackfireio/documentation/python/integrations/wsgi.rst

 The ``build_blackfire_yml_response`` function should return a framework specific HTTP response.

-In the example below, the function returns an instance of ``werkzeug.wrappers.Reponse``.
+In the example below, the function returns an instance of ``werkzeug.wrappers.Response``.

-In the `Django middleware <https://github.com/blackfireio/blackfire.io/blob/master/languages/python/src/sdk/hooks/django/middleware.py>`_, it returns an instance of ``django.http.HttpResonse``.
+In the `Django middleware <https://github.com/blackfireio/blackfire.io/blob/master/languages/python/src/sdk/hooks/django/middleware.py>`_, it returns an instance of ``django.http.HttpResponse``.

 .. code-block:: python